 Yeah.
 Any final thoughts?
-I mean, what what can you add HCP G offer, the people are watching today in terms of support, Sandra?
+I mean, what can you add HCP G offer, the people are watching today in terms of support, Sandra?

-Well, what we what we can do is we can help you with your policies, that's all available.
-If you go on www dot h cpg.co.uk.
-You can see our store.
-And we have policies in there, where we will sit with you, talk you through the policy, talk you through how you set on how you create it, talk you through some of the things we've talked through now, what would your process look like in your clinic, so that you can personalise that policy?
-What we always say to people just don't cut and paste someone else's policy.
-Because if you don't understand it, and you haven't gone into the depth and you haven't had the research, if something happens, that's when you'll follow because you need someone to investigate and discover that you didn't actually know what you're doing.
+Well, what we can do is we can help you with your policies, that's all available.
+If you go on www.hcpg.co.uk. you can see our store.
+And we have policies in there, where we will sit with you, talk you through the policy, talk you through how you set it on, how you create it, talk you through some of the things we've talked through now, what would your process look like in your clinic, so that you can personalise that policy?
+What we always say to people is don't cut and paste someone else's policy.
+Because if you don't understand it, and you haven't gone into the depth and you haven't had the research, if something happens, that's when you'll fall over because you need someone to investigate and discover that you didn't actually know what you're doing.
 So we're very happy to support people to go through policies with them.
-And we also do some loan work in training as part of a setting up and private practice or a compliance refresher course, which is very popular that we run on a monthly basis.
+And we also do some lone work in training as part of a setting up and private practice or a compliance refresher course, which is very popular that we run on a monthly basis.
 So we offer the policies, you know, we offer the support, or if people just need a quick call, we also have a book a call facility on the website as well.

 Okay.
 Well, that's reassuring.
-What about can I just have this as a final question?
-And have to be fairly quick, I think, what would you advise to someone who's taking up an associate position in someone else's practice about what they should be looking for, and how far they should press their case, if they think that the procedures are not what they should any, any individual signs up to their registered body to say that they are adhering to the standards.
-So any individual has a personal responsibility to adhere to the standards, whether they're the clinic manager, whether an associate, whatever, but if you're going into practice, and as part of you're working in a practice you want to do into their policies, then if their policies don't exist, you do need to raise a query, because that would mean your own professional registration, you aren't adhering to the standards, and it isn't a cop out to be able to say, Oh, well, I thought my boss had to do it.
+This as a final question.
+And I have to be fairly quick, I think, what would you advise to someone who's taking up an associate position in someone else's practice about what they should be looking for, and how far they should press their case, if they think that the procedures are not what they should be.

+Any individual signs up to their registered body to say that they are adhering to the standards.
+So any individual has a personal responsibility to adhere to the standards, whether they're the clinic manager, whether they're an associate, whatever, but if you're going into practice, and as part of you're working in a practice you're adhering to their policies, then if their policies don't exist, you do need to raise a query, because that would mean your own professional registration, you aren't adhering to the standards, and it isn't a cop out to be able to say, oh, well, I thought my boss had to do it.
 They haven't got them.
 Everyone is individually responsible.